AdaCore/training_material/courses/rust_essentials/090_methods_and_traits/02-methods.rst

     count.reset();
     // Because we do not capture the return value
-    // it is moved to nowhere - "count" is no longer the owner
+    // it is moved to nowhere - 'count' is no longer the owner

 **Behavior**